10Alytics/FSDS/CONTRIBUTING.md

 ---

 ### Thank You for Contributing! 💖
 Your efforts make this platform a valuable resource for the 10Alytics community and beyond.
 Together, we can create impactful learning experiences!

----

-Does this cover everything you want, or should we customize further?